When should I book you?

 A wedding planner is your advocate.
 It’s my job to design, curate and keep track of every single element of your day to make sure it’s truly reflective of who you are and your own distinctive style, but also that it runs completely smoothly.
 Most planners take on a limited number of weddings per year.
 I choose to work with a select number of couples for my full The Works package, to make sure I can really dig deep and get to know you.
 Building that personal connection with every couple I work with makes for a more fun and enjoyable planning experience for you, and a more personal and bespoke wedding design concept.

 Can you explain how your fees work?

 I do offer other packages for couples on a tighter budget.
 The Creative package is targeted at the initial stages of your planning, to help you get focused on your vision and provide you with a bespoke design concept and a list of suggested suppliers who will be able to bring it to life for you, but no further planning beyond this stage.
-The fee for this package will range from £1800 – 2500, depending on the size and scope of your plans.
+The fee for this package starts at £2,500, depending on the size and scope of your plans.